Automated Lay Language Summarization of Biomedical Scientific Reviews: Evaluation Metrics

-For each biomedical abstract, there were two versions: SOURCE refers to the original professional language version, and SUMMARY refers to the version to be evaluated.
-This was either the professionally written target, or the version generated by our best-performing automated summarization model.
-Evaluators were not informed of the source of the summary.
-Two biomedical abstracts (A and B) were \textit{randomly} selected from the test set.
-Then evaluators were required to read through the two pairs of abstracts and compare the SUMMARY to SOURCE considering the following aspects on a 1-5 Likert scale (1 - very poor; 5 - very good): \begin{itemize} \item \textbf{Grammaticality} Do you think the SUMMARY is grammatically correct? \item \textbf{Meaning preservation} Does the SUMMARY provide all the useful information you think is important from the source? \item \textbf{Understandability} Whether the SUMMARY is simpler to understand than the source? \item \textbf{Correctness of key information} How do you judge the overall quality of the SUMMARY in terms of its correctness of the key information compared to the source? \end{itemize}
+Two versions of each biomedical abstract were presented: SOURCE refers to the original professional language version, and SUMMARY refers to the version to be evaluated.
+This was either the professionally written target, or the version generated by our best-performing automated summarization model, BART pre-trained on both CNN/DM and PubMed.
+Evaluators were blinded to the authorship of the summary (BART vs. human expert).
+Two biomedical abstracts (A and B) were randomly selected from the test set.
+Evaluators were required to read through the two pairs of abstracts and compare the SUMMARY to SOURCE considering the following aspects on a 1-5 Likert scale (1 - very poor; 5 - very good): \begin{itemize} \item \textbf{Grammaticality} Do you think the SUMMARY is grammatically correct? \item \textbf{Meaning preservation} Does the SUMMARY provide all the useful information you think is important from the source? \item \textbf{Understandability} Is the SUMMARY easier to understand than the source? \item \textbf{Correctness of key information} How do you judge the overall quality of the SUMMARY in terms of its correctness of the key information compared to the source? \end{itemize}

-We recruited 8 human raters for the evaluation against human judgment, using the SUMMARY generated by the BART model pre-trained on CNN/DM and PubMed.
-Therefore, each of the abstract/summary pairs was assigned to 2 independent evaluators.
-Of note, evaluators were not informed as to the authorship of the summaries (BART vs. human expert).